History of St. Mary's Church (Dedham, Massachusetts): St. Raphael's

 Many were not pleased with the change, and the first mass was attended by only six people.
 A petition was presented to Archbishop Williams asking him to reunite the parishes, and proposing to transform the chapel that had been erected into a school.
+After it burned to the ground on December 17, 1879, St. Raphael's was merged back into St. Mary's.
 The Catholics of Dedham were reunited in 1880.

 The new parish sponsored Court 26 of the Catholic Orders of Foresters.
 The Court survived the Church, staying active at least into the 1920s.
-After it burned to the ground on December 17, 1887, St. Raphael's was merged back into St. Mary's.

 St. Catherine's

 Only six years after building the first church, another building was purchased from the Unitarians of South Dedham at the site of the present day St. Catherine's rectory.
 The purchase price was $3,000.
 Named for St. Catherine of Siena, it was dedicated on August 3, 1863.
 The Town of Norwood broke away from Dedham in 1872, and St. Catherine's was established as a separate parish in 1890 with 1,500 parishioners.